-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-You will be asked about certain risks that make your chances of infection higher.
-If your doctor suspects you have HIV, you will need tests.
-You should get tested because you can have the virus without symptoms.
+The doctor will ask about certain risks that make the chance infection higher.
+If the doctor suspects HIV, tests will be done.
+Testing is important because someone can have the virus without symptoms.

 Blood tests are the only way to confirm a diagnosis.
 These tests will need to be done even if a rapid test is positive.
-A diagnosis is needed so you can start getting treated right away.
+A diagnosis is needed so treatment can start right away.

 HIV can progress to AIDS.
-You may have AIDS if:
+A person may have AIDS if: